ghaagh/Sticky/README.md

 - for services part, it is recommended to use SupervisorCTL to manage your service. you can also use a tmux window for services. but it is not recommended.

 # Important!
-- This project is currently under heavy construction.
+- Be patient .
+I am updating the docs of this project